Film & TV

 To play the media you will need to either update your browser to a recent version or update your

 Novello & Co

 His commissions have included, amongst others, orchestral music for the English Chamber Orchestra, the Bournemouth Symphony Orchestra, the Royal Liverpool Philharmonic, the BBC Philharmonic, and the Hallé, with performances by many other orchestras and ensembles around the world.
-Of particular significance in his orchestral output is the series of nine concertos (for horn, tuba, trombone, trumpet, clarinet, piano, violin, saxophone, and cello) which he commenced in 1970 and is still ongoing.
-His most recent work for orchestra was commissioned by BBC Radio 3 for the ’Mahler in Manchester’ Festival -
+Of particular significance in his orchestral output is a series of concertos (for horn, tuba, trombone, trumpet, clarinet, piano, violin, saxophone, cello and flute) which he commenced in 1970 and is still ongoing.
+His most recent work for large orchestra,

 , was commissioned by BBC Radio 3 for the 2010 ’Mahler in Manchester’ Festival, and premiered by the BBC Philharmonic under Gianandrea Noseda to great critical acclaim.
 It has been recorded on the Chandos label on a recently released fourth volume of his orchestral works.
 Gregson is also internationally renowned for his contributions to the wind and brass repertoire.